 Later on, your teacher can review your work and provide a graded version for you to download, along with some possible feedback that you can read.
 If your teacher provided you with a document in a separate file, you can use the “Download All” button to download the files to your computer.

 If your teacher has added a discussion to the objective, you can use this space to answer your teacher’s questions, share your thoughts on the lesson, ask questions of your own, and tutor your classmates if they’re confused or stumped.

-If you click on “MORE,” a text editor will appear so you can change the appearance of the text, insert relevant images, etc. Also, you can attach files to your comment by hovering over the paperclip icon.
+If you click on “More,” a text editor will appear so you can change the appearance of the text, insert relevant images, etc. Also, you can attach files to your comment by hovering over the paperclip icon.
 Clicking on the corresponding button will allow you to attach files from your computer, Google Drive, or Microsoft OneDrive.

 Be conscientious of what you write and how you treat your classmates online.
 Being a good digital citizen could prompt your teacher to give you XP or GP, especially if you help out a fellow student.